-Professionally, I have over 20 years of experience working for Big 4 consulting firms providing business management consulting and project management services for global Fortune 500 companies.
+Professionally, I have over 20 years of experience working for Big 4 consulting firms, providing business management consulting and project management services for global Fortune 500 companies.
 Consulting work required extensive travel, so when my husband and I decided to start a family, I shifted to the staffing industry.
-After working for other staffing providers for 7 years, in 2011, I started my own WBENC (Women's Business Enterprise National Council) certified staffing business.
-It was during this time I was accepted and graduated from the Goldman Sachs/Tory Burch 10,000 Small Business program.
+After working for other staffing providers for seven years in 2011, I started my WBENC (Women's Business Enterprise National Council) certified staffing business.
+During this time, I was accepted and graduated from the Goldman Sachs/Tory Burch 10,000 Small Business program.

 My child/family advocacy work started via a traditional route once our daughter started school by volunteering with the PTA.
-When our family experienced trauma, it deepened my passion to support children and families.
-It is important to me to let our clients know they aren’t alone and there are others who understand the subsequent mental and behavioral impacts trauma has on the family.
+When our family experienced trauma, it deepened my passion for supporting children and families.
+It is important to me to let our clients know they aren’t alone and others understand the subsequent mental and behavioral impacts trauma has on the family.

-The past 8 years provided me with the experience of creating the best possible environment for my child by navigating multiple “systems”, whether it was the educational system or the mental health system.
+The past eight years provided me with the experience of creating the best possible environment for my child by navigating multiple “systems,” whether it was the educational system or the mental health system.
 These children need a comprehensive environment that supports them mentally and behaviorally while healing from trauma.
-Therefore, I come to our clients from both a personal and professional understanding and want to help you find the right match with the therapist that can assist you while you take your journey to healing.
+Therefore, I come to our clients from both a personal and professional understanding and want to help them find the right match with the therapist who can assist them while you take their journey to healing.

 I grew up here on Long Island and attended Central Connecticut State University earning a Bachelor’s in Psychology and a Masters in Marriage and Family Therapy.
 I have been practicing since 2012, seeing individuals, couples, families, children, and leading groups.
 I began my journey as a therapist in Connecticut, then Massachusetts, and for the past two years have been back on Long Island where I am once again close to extended family and have begun a family of my own.
 When I was 14 I was fortunate to have had an opportunity to travel to New Zealand and stay with the native Maori people.
 While there, I rose before dawn and walked to the beach with my hosts, the peace, calm, and serenity I felt while watching the sunrise, hearing nature wake up around me, and feeling the ocean breeze on my skin were unlike any I had felt before.
 I knew at that moment that I wanted to help others feel this level of deep inner peace accompanied by a simultaneous spark for life.
 As I continued to grow and learn and witness the interpersonal conflicts of the world going on around me I became fascinated by the feelings, expressions, and choices of others.
 I wanted to work with these aspects of humanity to move toward peace.
 I pursued my deep desire to help others and the world in the form of becoming a therapist.
 I weave together the work of Marshall Rosenberg - Nonviolent Communication, Richard Schwartz - Internal Family Systems Therapy, and John Gottman - 7 Principles for Making Marriage Work.
 I was also lucky to have experienced a master’s program that exposed me to the power of using theater and improvisation as well as art and dream interpretation as aids in self-understanding and love offering these options in the therapeutic setting.
 In my personal life, I enjoy yoga, cooking, dancing, and spending time with family.